Kinetix-ML/MotionAnalysisCamera/README.md

 ## License

-MotionAnalysisCamera is available under the MIT license.
+MotionAnalysisCamera is available under the GPLv3 license.
 See the LICENSE file for more info.